saucelabs/sauce-docs/docs/error-reporting/platform-integrations/real-devices/setup.md

 </TabItem>
 <TabItem value="user" label="Sauce Labs User">

-This enables the Backtrace integration for your entire organization.
-Each account will be able to make use of this feature.

 1. From your Sauce Labs account, go to the test result page (live or automated) for real devices.
 1. From the bottom of the screen, select the **Error & Crash Reporting** tab.